-- Overuse of one pitch: The Maidstone pitch is overused during the peak period, although this is mitigated by scheduling activity in timeslots immediately adjacent to the peak periods. - Spare capacity at two pitches: The pitches in Marden and Sutton Valance have spare capacity and when aggregated for the borough as a whole, there is collective peak time spare capacity equivalent to 1.64 pitches.
+- Overuse of one pitch: The Maidstone pitch is overused during the peak period at weekends, although this is mitigated by scheduling activity in timeslots immediately adjacent to the peak periods and occasional use of other local pitches with spare capacity. - Spare capacity at two pitches: The pitches in Marden and Sutton Valance have spare capacity and when aggregated for the borough as a whole, there is collective peak time spare capacity equivalent to 1.64 pitches.